INVU (song): Music video

 The music video directed by Samson of High Quality Fish was released alongside the song by SM Entertainment on February 14.
 The "celestial"-themed music video portrays Taeyeon "as an enchanting warrior on a quest to annihilate the love that destroyed her" with scenes switching between "a marble-carved ancient Roman-inspired temple to a vast desert wasteland".
 She described the music video as "a new kind of image and visual that [she] hasn't tried before", stating that the song's concept "is about a main character who is hurt by love but nonetheless gives it all when it comes to love, and [she] wanted to express this through strong, warlike visuals in the music video", including various sets that "remind the viewers of Greek mythology".

 The music video was chosen as one of the best K-pop videos of the year by Teen Vogue and Rolling Stone India.

 Commercial performance

-"INVU" debuted at number one on South Korea's Gaon Digital Chart in the chart issue dated February 13–19, 2022; on its component charts, the song debuted at number one on the Gaon Download Chart, number two on the Gaon Streaming Chart, and number eight on the Gaon BGM Chart.
+In addition to achieving a perfect all-kill on the South Korean charts, "INVU" debuted at number one on South Korea's Gaon Digital Chart in the chart issue dated February 13–19, 2022; on its component charts, the song debuted at number one on the Gaon Download Chart, number two on the Gaon Streaming Chart, and number eight on the Gaon BGM Chart.
 It ascended to number one on the Gaon Streaming Chart in the following week.
 On the Billboard K-pop Hot 100, the song debuted at number 15 in the chart issue dated February 26, 2022, ascending to number one in the following week.
 The song debuted at number seven on the Billboard South Korea Songs in the chart issue dated May 7, 2022.